Transportation & Traffic Safety

 - Coordinating and supporting community transportation services run by the town Department of Human Services.

-- Advocating for improved public transportation programs that are beyond the direct control of the town.
+- Working with the Long Island Rail Road and Suffolk County Transit to advocate for improved public transportation programs that are beyond the direct control of the town.

 This advocacy effort occurs on both a town and regional basis and involves working with both the private sector as well as elected officials and agencies at the county, state, and federal level that are involved in providing or funding transportation services.